poblabs/weewx-belchertown/README.md

 # Belchertown weewx skin

 This skin (or theme, or template) is for the [weewx weather software](http://weewx.com) and is modeled after my website [BelchertownWeather.com](https://belchertownweather.com).
 I originally developed that website with custom coded features but always used weewx as the backend archive software.
 It was a good fit to remove my customizations and port the site to a weewx skin that anyone can use.

 Features include:
-* Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required and an MQTT server with Websockets required)
+* Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required and an MQTT server with Websockets required.)
-* Light and Dark Mode with automatic switching based on sunset and sunrise
+* Extensive graphing system with full customized control on observations, historical timescale, grouping and more.
+Graphs also update automatically without needing to reload the website.
-* Forecast data updated every hour without needing to reload the website. (a free DarkSky API key required)
+* Light and Dark Mode with automatic switching based on sunset and sunrise.
-* Information on your closest Earthquake updated automatically
+* Forecast data updated every hour without needing to reload the website.
+(A free DarkSky API key required.)
-* Observation charts that update without needing to reload the website.
+* Information on your closest Earthquake updated automatically.
 * Weather records for the current year, and for all time.
 * Responsive design.
 Mobile and iPad landscape ready!
 Use your mobile phone or iPad in landscape mode as an additional live console display.
 * Progressive webapp ready enabling the "Add to homescreen" option so your website feels like an app on your mobile devices.